Karl's Recipes: Mai Tai

 Measure

 into a tall glass and add the citrus juice.
 Mix until the sugar is dissolved.
-Raw sugar has even stronger molasses flavors which nicely complement the rum but it doesn't dissolve as well.
+Raw sugar has stronger molasses flavors which nicely complement the rum but it doesn't dissolve as well as brown sugar.

 Add